rsergio07/GCP-SRE-Hands-ON-Training/exercises/exercise4/README.md

 ## Deploying Prometheus to GKE

+### Setting Up Your Data Collector

+You have confirmed that your application is emitting metrics, but those metrics are only useful if they can be collected and stored.
+This section introduces and deploys **Prometheus**, an industry-standard monitoring system, to your GKE cluster.
+Prometheus will be configured to automatically discover and "scrape" metrics from your application pods, creating the time-series database that will power your dashboards and alerts.

 ### Step 3: Deploy Prometheus Using Kubernetes Manifests

 Examine the provided Prometheus configuration and deploy it to your cluster: